 Approx. 211 left

-The world’s only nocturnal parrot, this large flightless bird has muscular legs for climbing trees and hiking long distances.
-But these are no defence against introduced cats and rats.
-Despite living up to 90 years, there’s now only around 211 birds left in existence.
+The world’s heaviest parrot, this large flightless bird has super strong legs for climbing trees and hiking long distances.
+However, these are no defence against introduced cats and rats.
+Despite living up to 90 years, there are now only around 211 birds left in existence.

 Chap.
 IV - Animal EDGEucation

 We are excited to launch a new range of educational resources that teach young curious minds about EDGE animals.
 New packs released every two week from the start of June until 24th July.

 Stories & Activities